CBSE Class 10 English Chapter 4 A Shady Plot Question Answers (Important) from Literature Reader (Communicative) Book

 d) anticipation

-3. John wants the ghost to disappear before his wife enters the room and waves his arms at the ghost with something of the motion of a beginner when learning to swim.
-What does it reveal about John?
+5. John wants the ghost to disappear before his wife enters the room and waves his arms at the ghost with something of the motion of a beginner when learning to swim.
+His movement shows his

 a) fear